 Advantages of an Executive MBA Degree

-Many persons make the mistake of thinking that an executive MBA course is preferable because it allows you to study without quitting your job.
+Many persons make the mistake of thinking that an executive MBA programs is preferable because it allows you to study without quitting your job.
 Rather, the biggest advantage of the executive course is that it equips you to make the transition into upper management positions.

 It is designed for those who have worked in middle management positions for close to a decade, and are now seeking new opportunities.
 In the long run, whether you combined work with studies or took a break is hardly going to make a significant difference.